Whatever your reason for wanting to move on, we can help.

-Ending a tenancy on behalf of a someone who has died
+Ending a tenancy on behalf of a someone who has passed away

-If you are ending a tenancy on behalf of a relative who has died, you will need to complete the Notice to End A Tenancy Form.
+If you are ending a tenancy on behalf of a relative who has passed away, you will need to complete the End of Tenancy form or over the phone.

 If you still owe us rent when you vacate your property

-If you leave your property and have outstanding rent or charges to pay, we will contact you and advise you of how to pay them off.
+If you leave your property and have outstanding rent or charges to pay, we will contact you and advise you of how to clear it.
 Please read our Former Tenant Arrears FAQs for more information.

 If you have a Telecare alarm

-If you have a portable Telecare alarm, don’t forget that you need to arrange for us to collect this before you hand in your keys.
+If you have a portable Telecare alarm, you’ll need to arrange for us to collect this before you hand in your keys.
 You can arrange this with our Customer Services team.

 Handing in your keys

 On the day you move out, you can leave your keys in the pre-arranged key-safe.
 If you haven’t had this arranged with us, get in touch and we can get one installed.

 What you need to do when you leave the property